web-scrobbler/web-scrobbler/README.md

 Web Scrobbler is created for people who listen to music online and would like to scrobble their playback history.

-For more information and discussion please visit [the extension page][12] on add0n.com website.
+For more information and comments visit [the extension page][12] on add0n.com website.

 ## Supported Services